-The FY98 plan is to continue radar analysis/trade-off studies and implementation of functional and performance allocations among elements comprising integrated SSDS, including system interface adaptations and preparation/conduct of associated tests and demonstrations (US\$200,000).
-US\$2.357 million was budgeted to conduct developmental testing at NSWC Port Hueneme and aboard DD-963 class ship.
-Commence Operational Testing (OT) and US\$999,000 to complete FAT at contractor site and MK 86 integration testing at NSWC Div Port Hueneme.
-US\$100,000 will continue the SPQ-9B Digital Sidelobe Cancellation product improvement and US\$100,000 would be used to investigate Solid State Multi-function Radar feasibility.
+The FY98 plan called for continuing radar analysis/ trade-off studies and implementing functional and performance allocations among elements comprising integrated SSDS, including system interface adaptations and preparation/conduct of associated tests and demonstrations (US\$200,000).
+US\$2.241 million was budgeted to complete contractor PPK development and to conduct developmental testing at NSWC Port Hueneme and aboard a DD-963 class ship.
+US\$1.199 million was allocated to complete FAT at contractor site and MK 86 integration testing at NSWC/PHD.
+US\$4.852 million was budgeted to develop an SPQ-9B lightweight antenna.

-FY99 plans are to spend US\$ 900,000 for the radar analysis/trade-off studies and implementation of functional and performance allocations among elements comprising integrated SSDS.
+FY99 plans are to spend US\$200,000 for the radar analysis/trade-off studies and implementation of functional and performance allocations among elements comprising integrated SSDS.
 This will include system interface adaptations and preparation/conduct of associated tests and demonstrations.
-US\$108,000 has been budgeted to continue the SPQ-9B Digital Sidelobe Cancellation (\$1,639) Complete OT IIC on DD-963 class ship.
-Program personnel allocated 100,000 to continue Solid State Multi-function Radar investigations.
+US\$2.470 million is planned to complete OT IIC on a DD-963 class ship.

 U0167 - 5 inch Rolling Airframe Missile.
-The purpose of this program is to develop a surface-to-air self-defense system utilizing a dual mode, passive Radio Frequency /Infrared 5" Rolling Airframe Missile.
-It is treated in detail in the Forecast International Surface-to-Air Missiles Market Intelligence Report.
+The purpose of this program is to develop a surface-to-air self-defense system utilizing a dual-mode, passive Radio Frequency /Infrared 5" Rolling Airframe Missile.

 Project U0172 - Close-In Weapons System (Phalanx).
 The Phalanx Close-in Weapons System (CIWS) is an automatic, fast-reaction, computer-controlled radar and gun system.
 It functions as the last segment in the Navy's layered ship self-defense concept.
-Its mission is to detect, engage, and destroy hostile anti-ship missiles that have penetrated the ship's other defense systems.
+Its mission is to detect, engage and destroy hostile anti-ship missiles that have penetrated the ship's other defense systems.

 The program requirements are contained in the CIWS Block I (MK 15 MODS 11-14) TEMP 142-1 (Rev 2).
 It automatically detects, evaluates, tracks, and engages threats and then returns to search mode for another target.
-CIWS Block I provides increased search elevation coverage, increased velocity coverage, a larger, and improvements to system operability test and fault isolation test programs.
+CIWS Block I provides increased search elevation coverage, increased velocity coverage, and improvements to system operability test and fault isolation test programs.